DIG-Kaust/MLgeoscience/README.md

 - **Docs**: notes written using [MKDocs](https://www.mkdocs.org) and rendered [here](https://dig-kaust.github.io/MLgeoscience/)
   and [here](http://mrava87.curve.space)
 - **Labs**:  Python codes and Jupyter Notebooks used in the practical sessions.
-See inside for details
+See inside for details.